DAVIDsTEA (NASDAQ:DTEA) Receives New Coverage from Analysts at StockNews.com

-StockNews.com began coverage on shares of DAVIDsTEA (NASDAQ:DTEA – Get Rating) in a note issued to investors on Sunday.
-The brokerage set a “hold” rating on the stock.
+StockNews.com started coverage on shares of DAVIDsTEA (NASDAQ:DTEA – Get Rating) in a research note issued to investors on Sunday morning.
+The firm issued a hold rating on the stock.

 An institutional investor recently raised its position in DAVIDsTEA stock.
-Royal Bank of Canada boosted its stake in DAVIDsTEA Inc. (NASDAQ:DTEA – Get Rating) by 578.9% in the third quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The institutional investor owned 23,455 shares of the company’s stock after buying an additional 20,000 shares during the quarter.
-Royal Bank of Canada owned approximately 0.09% of DAVIDsTEA worth $59,000 at the end of the most recent quarter.
-Hedge funds and other institutional investors own 11.92% of the company’s stock.
+Royal Bank of Canada lifted its holdings in shares of DAVIDsTEA Inc. (NASDAQ:DTEA – Get Rating) by 578.9% during the 3rd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The fund owned 23,455 shares of the company’s stock after purchasing an additional 20,000 shares during the quarter.
+Royal Bank of Canada owned approximately 0.09% of DAVIDsTEA worth $59,000 as of its most recent SEC filing.
+11.92% of the stock is owned by institutional investors.

 DAVIDsTEA Inc operates as a specialty tea retailer in Canada and the United States.
 It offers loose-leaf teas, pre-packaged teas, tea sachets, and tea-related gifts; tea accessories, including tea mugs, travel mugs, teacup sets, teapots, tea makers, kettles, infusers, filters, frothers, tins, and spoons; and food and beverages.